Differentiable Structure Learning and Causal Discovery for General Binary Data: Preliminaries

+where the coefficient $\{f^S\}$ are the natural parameters.
+The corresponding natural‐parameter vector is $\boldf = (f^0,f^{1},\ldots,f^p,\ldots, f^{1\ldots p})\in \R^{2^p}$.
+Throughout, the superscript set $S$ in $f^{S}$ is treated as \emph{unordered}; e.g.\ for $S=\{1,2\}$ we have $f^{12}=f^{21}$.
 Because the MVB is an exponential family, there is a one-to-one correspondence between the natural parameters $\boldf$ and the general parameter $\boldp$; explicit conversion formulas are provided in Appendix~\ref{subsec:ParameterTransformation}.
 Expressing the model as in~\eqref{eq:MBD_exp} will later allow us to identify variable dependencies directly from the coefficients~$\boldf$ when reconstructing causal graphs.
 A simple but useful closure property follows immediately.

 \begin{corollary} If $X\sim\MBD(\boldp)$, then {every} marginal distribution and {every} conditional distribution of $X$ is again multivariate Bernoulli. \end{corollary}